KedroBoss/gowebdev_TIL/README.md

 {{template "templateName"}}
 ```

-Methods(functions with recievers) can be used in a template
+Methods(functions with receivers) can be used in a template

+## State

+State - persistent awareness of who is communicating with whom